Evolution of a Book Cover

 This is it, the final version.
 I think that it really captures the essential elements of the book: abuse of power and unrestrained vengeance.
 The shining D.C. skyline is juxtaposed with a bloodied figure who has killed and is poised to kill again.
 And if you notice, his trigger finger is right where it is supposed to be.
 Authenticity to the end.

-I’d like to personally thank Albert Tang, our talented art director and everyone else at Emily Bestler Books/Atria who was so patient with us!
+I’d like to personally thank Albert Tang, the talented art director and everyone else at Emily Bestler Books/Atria who was so patient during this process!